deuxfleurs-org/eml-codec/README.md

 ## State of the art / alternatives

 *The following review is not an objective, neutral, impartial review.
-Instead, it's a temptative to explain why I wrote this
+Instead, it's a temptative to explain why I wrote this library.
+If you find something outdated or objectively wrong, feel free to open a PR or an issue to fix it.*

 `stalwartlab/mail_parser`